1640675651/QuantumC/README.md

 2) Data.
 Contains global variables.

 # Limitations
-1) Function call.
+1) (Not possible) Function calls.
 As mentioned above, we cannot manipulate the program counter of a quantum computer. goto/call/return are not possible.
-2) Arrays and dynamic memory.
+2) (Not possible) Arrays and dynamic memory.
 In QASM3, all operands must have fixed address.
 Therefore, the address of all variables must be determined at compile time.
-3) Printing in loops.
+3) (Not possible) Printing in loops.
 Print() calls are implemented through measurements, which moves information from quantum registers to classical registers.
 All classical registers must be declared in the beggining of the QASM3 program.
 The compiler must know the number of prints at compile time.
+4) (To be implemented) Unary operators and assignment operators.
+Please write i = i+1 instead of i++/i+=1.
+5) (To be implemented) Variable initializers.
+For now use "intN a; a = X;" instead of "intN a = X;"
+6) (To be implemented) Multiple variable declaration.
+E.g. intN a, b, c;

 # How to run
 To compile, run python3 compile.py sourcefile.
 The output is out.qasm3.